wladyjvr/WhatsAllApp/README.md

 ### Download to zip-file
 You can now download the numbers + their corresponding profile pictures and statuses to a zip-file.
 The file contains the profile pictures in jpeg format and a csv-file with numbers and statuses.
 Give it a try, it seems to be still a little buggy.

+### Show only active accounts
+I've implemented a checkbox to disable displaying inactive or non-existing accounts.

 ## Warning
 This extension has the permission to read from your WhatsApp Web screen.
 As you can see in the source code, that permission is not used in a bad way.
 But, take care if you download this extension from anywhere else but this repo!